ysyk2021/revolutionizing-office-work-with-ai-strategies-for-streamlining-operations-and/kdp.md

 17. Office optimization with AI
 18. Workflow automation with AI
 19. Intelligent scheduling solutions
-20. Bias in AI algorithms and ethics in the workplace.
+20. Bias in AI algorithms and ethics in the workplace